 - Embed box width: How wide do you want the infographic embed code to be on your blog page?
 You may decide to make this smaller than the infographic width.
 If the width of your infographic is 650px, you could make the embed code box 450px.
 It’s up to you.

 - Embed box height: Leave this set to default and it will automatically adjust to the width that you specified above.

-- Preview: The preview shows how your embed code will look on your blog post/webpage.
+- Preview: The preview shows how your embed code will look on your blog post/web page.

-When you’re done, copy the embed code generated and paste it into the html panel of your blog post/web page editor where you want the code to appear.
+When you’re done, copy the embed code generated and paste it into the HTML panel of your blog post/web page editor where you want the code to appear.
 Add it beneath your infographic to make copying and sharing easier.
-Include a call-to-action (like “share this image on your site” above the embed code.
+Include a call to action (like “share this image on your site”) above the embed code.